elsewhat/thinkweek-dparnas-2021/docs/smart-contract-usage/collectibles.md

 By holding the artwork, you accumulate the NCT token on a daily basis, which allows you to choose a name for your portrait on the Ethereum blockchain." - from  [Hashmasks](https://www.thehashmasks.com/)

 ## Blob mob
-Significance: Project in forming phase
+Significance: Project in forming phase and relies on cuteness factor
 Editions: 999

 "Here at the Blob Laboratory, we have perfected the most bulbous characters to ever walk in the metaverse.
 Each Blob is meticulously handcrafted with a unique combination of traits.
 Each Blob is a 1 of 1 and a proud member of the Blob Mob.
 The Blobs will be released on OpenSea as NFTs and can be collected, used as a profile photo, traded, or sold." - from [project website](https://www.blob.town/)